-For 1996-1998 models tap the Light Green w/ Black wire that runs to pin 2 of the C1 PCM connector (PCM connectors are behind the air box on the passenger-side firewall, the C1 connector is the one closest to the engine)
+Locate the PCM power wire in the vehicle's wiring harness.
+Tap the Lt Green w/ Black wire that runs to pin 2 of the C1 PCM connector (PCM connectors are behind the air box on the passenger-side firewall, the C1 connector is the one closest to the engine).

--Red wire furnished in kit - NOT USED
+-Red wire furnished in kit-

-If your Commander kit came with a second red wire, you may discard it.
+If a second red wire was furnished with your Co-Pilot, you may discard it.